GalahadXVI/galahadxvi.github.io/src/markdown/ai-laravel-and-the-gap-between-code-and-architecture.md

 calculate(Character $character, int $base_experience): int
 {
     $collective_bonus = $character->bonuses()->sum('value');

-    return $base_experience * $collective_bonus;
+    return (int) ($base_experience * $collective_bonus);
 }
 // Calculating experience for a battle
 $experience = $this->character_bonus->calculate($character, $base_experience);
 ```

 The code becomes cleaner, easier to refactor, and far more robust by default.
 This is exactly how we handle it in our newer game, IdleMMO, and the difference is night and day.
 Adding new bonus sources stops being a risky refactor and becomes a straightforward data change, which makes long term maintenance dramatically easier.

 This is just one very straightforward example, and there are far more complex areas in real world applications where the same principle applies.
 Many features benefit from having a single source of truth, especially when multiple systems intersect and build on top of each other, which only increases overall complexity.
 The point here isn’t that this is a particularly advanced pattern, but that it clearly highlights the exact kind of thinking AI still seems to struggle with when it comes to software development.

-## AI's Involvement
+## How AI Approaches Architecture

 The core issue I’ve found with AI is that it still tends to think in a very single minded way and it’s not something I’ve really seen improve in any profound sense, especially when you compare it to the raw leaps in capability and intelligence we’ve seen over the past year.
 After sitting with it for a while, it starts to make a lot of sense why that is.

 While this is seemingly, on the surface, a fairly simple solution, in practical terms, it’s not really.
-A lot of the times, its only something  you really encounter or even consider to be a problem when you have both the experience of working with such legacy systems and single-minded ways of working, and are also in the opportunity to look drastically ahead and to be able to make significant architectural design decisions that will prevent these issues from happening in the first place.
+A lot of the time, its only something  you really encounter or even consider to be a problem when you have both the experience of working with such legacy systems and single-minded ways of working, and are also in the opportunity to look drastically ahead and to be able to make significant architectural design decisions that will prevent these issues from happening in the first place.

 Most AI agents optimise around closing the current “ticket”.
 They focus on satisfying the immediate requirement in front of them, rather than protecting the codebase from what it might look like five or ten iterations down the line.
 Even when a model can reason abstractly about architecture, the default behaviour is still to produce the smallest possible change that meets the prompt.
 That happens because it has limited visibility into the future roadmap and often an incomplete understanding of the system’s true boundaries.
 Given those constraints, the locally optimal move is to add another conditional, duplicate a modifier, or patch the battle reward logic in place.
 Over time, those locally sensible decisions accumulate into exactly the kind of scattered, fragile architecture we’ve been talking about.